Dialysis services & supplies

 What will I pay for dialysis services in a dialysis facility?

-If you have Original Medicare, you’ll continue to pay a 20%
+If you have Original Medicare, after you pay the Part B yearly deductible, you’ll continue to pay a 20%

-for all covered dialysis related services.
+for all covered dialysis services.
 Medicare will pay the remaining 80%.

 The dollar amount of your coinsurance may vary.
 If you’re in a